Foundations of a Compositional Systems Biology: Abstract

 \section{Abstract}

-Composition is a powerful principle for systems biology, focused on the interfaces, interconnections, and orchestration of distributed processes.
-Whereas most systems biology models focus on the structure or dynamics of specific subsystems in controlled conditions, compositional systems biology aims to connect such models into integrative multiscale simulations.
-This emphasizes the \textit{space between models}—a compositional perspective asks what variables should be exposed through a submodel’s interface?
+Composition is a powerful principle for systems biology, focused on the interfaces, interconnections, and orchestration of distributed processes to enable integrative multiscale simulations.
+Whereas traditional models focus on the structure or dynamics of specific subsystems in controlled conditions, compositional systems biology aims to connect these models, asking critical questions about \textit{the space between models}: What variables should a submodel expose through its interface?
 How do coupled models connect and translate across scales?
-How can we connect domain-specific models across biological and physical research areas to drive the synthesis of new knowledge?
-What is required of software that integrates diverse datasets and submodels into unified multiscale simulations?
-How can the resulting integrative models be accessed, flexibly recombined into new forms, and iteratively refined by a community of researchers?

-This essay offers a high-level overview of the key components for compositional systems biology, including: 1) a conceptual framework and corresponding graphical framework to represent interfaces, composition patterns, and orchestration patterns; 2) standardized composition schemas that offer consistent formats for composable data types and models, fostering robust infrastructure for a registry of simulation modules that can be flexibly assembled; 3) a foundational set of biological templates—schemas for cellular and molecular interfaces, which can be filled with detailed submodels and datasets, and are designed to integrate knowledge that sheds light on the molecular emergence of cells; and 4) scientific collaboration facilitated by user-friendly interfaces for connecting researchers with datasets and models, and which allows a community of researchers to effectively build integrative multiscale models of cellular systems.
+How do domain-specific models connect across biological and physical disciplines to drive the synthesis of new knowledge?
+This approach requires robust software to integrate diverse datasets and submodels, providing researchers with tools to flexibly recombine, iteratively refine, and collaboratively expand their models.
+This article offers a comprehensive framework to support this vision, including: a conceptual and graphical framework to define interfaces and composition patterns; standardized schemas that facilitate modular data and model assembly; biological templates that integrate detailed submodels that connect molecular processes to the emergence of the cellular interface; and user-friendly software interfaces that empower research communities to construct and improve multiscale models of cellular systems.
+By addressing these needs, compositional systems biology will foster a unified and scalable approach to understanding complex cellular systems.